json-api/json-api/_format/1.1/index.md

 #### <a href="#crud-updating-responses" id="crud-updating-responses" class="headerlink"></a> Responses

+##### <a href="#crud-updating-responses-200" id="crud-updating-responses-200" class="headerlink"></a> 200 OK

+If a server accepts an update but also changes the targeted resource(s) in ways other than those specified by the request (for example, updating the `updatedAt` attribute or a computed `sha`), it **MUST** return a `200 OK` response and a document that contains the updated resource(s) as primary data.

+A server **MAY** return a `200 OK` response with a document that contains no primary data if an update is successful and the server does not change the targeted resource(s) in ways other than those specified by the request.
+Other top-level members, such as [meta], could be included in the response document.

 ##### <a href="#crud-updating-responses-202" id="crud-updating-responses-202" class="headerlink"></a> 202 Accepted

 If an update request has been accepted for processing, but the processing has not been completed by the time the server responds, the server **MUST** return a `202 Accepted` status code.

-##### <a href="#crud-updating-responses-200" id="crud-updating-responses-200" class="headerlink"></a> 200 OK

-If a server accepts an update but also changes the resource(s) in ways other than those specified by the request (for example, updating the `updated-at` attribute or a computed `sha`), it **MUST** return a `200 OK` response.
-The response document **MUST** include a representation of the updated resource(s) as if a `GET` request was made to the request URL.

-A server **MUST** return a `200 OK` status code if an update is successful, the client's current fields remain up to date, and the server responds only with top-level [meta] data.
-In this case the server **MUST NOT** include a representation of the updated resource(s).

 ##### <a href="#crud-updating-responses-204" id="crud-updating-responses-204" class="headerlink"></a> 204 No Content

-If an update is successful and the server doesn't update any fields besides those provided, the server **MUST** return either a `200 OK` status code and response document (as described above) or a `204 No Content` status code with no response document.
+If an update is successful and the server doesn't change the targeted resource(s) in ways other than those specified by the request, the server **MUST** return either a `200 OK` status code and response document (as described above) or a `204 No Content` status code with no response document.

 ##### <a href="#crud-updating-relationship-responses-403" id="crud-updating-relationship-responses-403" class="headerlink"></a> 403 Forbidden